A complete guide of using Claude Code + NotebookLM + Obsidian

 Create an Obsidian-flavored research vault, designed to be driven by Claude

-Code skills (youtube-pipeline, craft-a-post) and integrate with NotebookLM
+Code skills (second-brain, craft-a-post) and integrate with NotebookLM

 via the notebooklm CLI.